Terms of Service

 21.4 Assignment

-You may not assign or transfer your rights or obligations under these Terms without our prior written consent.
+You may not assign or transfer your rights or obligations under these Terms without our prior written consent, such consent not to be unreasonably withheld or delayed where the assignee is a licensed real estate agency with a current ABN that agrees to be bound by these Terms (for example, on a genuine sale or succession of your business).
 We may assign our rights and obligations under these Terms to a successor entity in connection with a merger, acquisition, or sale of substantially all of our assets, provided the successor agrees to be bound by these Terms.

 21.5 Notices